Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: System Model and Problem Formulation

-This formulation represents a challenging nonconvex optimization problem due to the nonconvexity of the SINR constraints and the coupling between communication and sensing objectives.
+Problem \eqref{eq:jsc_exp} is nonconvex due to the quadratic SINR constraints and the quartic sensing constraint, making it difficult to solve directly.
+To address this, we develop a duality-based algorithm in Section~\ref{sec:dual_algorithm} that decomposes the problem into a sequence of tractable subproblems.
 Although this paper focuses on formulation \eqref{eq:jsc_exp}, the developed results can be readily extended to other ISAC beamforming design formulations~(e.g.,~\cite{liu2020JointTransmitBeamforming,liu2022CramerRaoBoundOptimization,attiah_beamforming_2024}).